alexturco7/cse15l-lab-reports/lab1.md

 ## Alex Turco
 * Step 1 : Install VS Code

-Visit the link [Link](https://code.visualstudio.com/) to install VS code to your computer.
+Visit the [link](https://code.visualstudio.com/) to install VS code to your computer.
 On the website there will be specific instructions on how to complete the download and installation to your specific type of device.
 Personally, I was able to skip this step as I had previously downloaded this application for CSE 11 last quarter.
 ![Image](ss1.png)